وزير الخارجية: السعودية ملتزمة بتعزيز التعاون الدولي لمواجهة التحديات الاقتصادية العالمية

 Developing Innovative Solutions in Technology

-He indicated that the Kingdom considers Davos 2026 an important opportunity to enhance cooperation in several key areas, including supporting the development of institutional and human capacities, which are essential pillars for countries to adapt to rapid economic transformations.
-He pointed out that the Kingdom seeks to develop innovative solutions in technology and scientific research, focusing on developing new business models that contribute to increasing competitiveness and providing new investment opportunities, which aligns with the Kingdom's Vision 2030 to enhance innovation as a driver of economic growth.
+He indicated that the Kingdom considers the Davos Forum 2026 an important opportunity to enhance cooperation in several key areas, including supporting the development of institutional and human capacities, which are fundamental pillars for countries to adapt to rapid economic transformations.
+He pointed out that the Kingdom seeks to develop innovative solutions in the fields of technology and scientific research, focusing on developing new business models that contribute to increasing competitiveness and providing new investment opportunities, which aligns with the Kingdom's Vision 2030 to enhance innovation as a driver of economic growth.

-The 56th annual meeting of the World Economic Forum comes under the slogan "Values of Dialogue," amid rapid global changes and geopolitical and technological challenges, with the emergence of new opportunities in the fields of artificial intelligence, biotechnology, and clean energy.
-Through its participation, the Kingdom's delegation aims to enhance effective dialogue and joint cooperation with leaders from governments, the private sector, civil society, and academia, striving to establish the foundations of international stability and prosperity.
+The 56th annual meeting of the World Economic Forum comes under the slogan "Values of Dialogue," amid rapid global changes and geopolitical and technological challenges, along with the emergence of new opportunities in the fields of artificial intelligence, biotechnology, and clean energy.
+The Kingdom's delegation aims, through its participation, to enhance effective dialogue and joint cooperation with leaders from governments, the private sector, civil society, and academia, striving to establish the foundations of international stability and prosperity.

-The delegation will showcase the Kingdom's pioneering experiences and success stories stemming from Vision 2030, which has become a global model for driving inclusive growth, reaffirming the Kingdom's commitment to its responsibilities towards the international community and proposing innovative solutions to address challenges.
+The delegation will showcase the Kingdom's pioneering experiences and success stories stemming from Vision 2030 through a series of bilateral meetings and public sessions, reaffirming the Kingdom's commitment to its responsibilities towards the international community and presenting innovative solutions to face challenges.

 20 Discussion Sessions and 10 Accredited